Back to Top

 Career Options

-With a Special Education degree, you leave college with the knowledge and experience to teach students with special needs in grades prekindergarten through 12.
+With a middle-grade education degree, you leave college with the knowledge and experience to teach students in grades 4 through 8.

-According to the U.S. Bureau of Labor Statistics, the median income for Special Education teachers is $61,820 per year.
+According to the U.S. Bureau of Labor Statistics, the median income for middle grades teachers is $61,820 per year.

 Student smiles at a desk in a classroom